ModiaSim/Modia3D.jl/docs/src/internal/ContactDetection.md

 ### noContactDict

-This dictionary is defined as `noContactDict::Dict{Int64,NoContactPair}`.
+This dictionary is defined as `noContactDict::Dict{PairID,NoContactPair}`.

 A *key* of this dictionary is a `PairID` of an object pair.